Plant Seeds Now for a Tasty Fall Harvest

 - With some straw and row covers, you can harvest cold season crops well into November and even December

-Veggies to Plant Now for a Tasty Fall Harvest
+Plant Seeds Now for a Tasty Fall Vegetable Harvest

 If you had a couple summer plant failures like me (it happens), now is the time to turn the page and plant seeds for a productive fall garden.
 These veggies will perform well in the cooler days of autumn: